-- 46. In RAISEonline, value-added measures, including scatter plots, and charts that show expected progress in English and mathematics use Key Stage 2 teacher assessment where there is no test level data available for a pupil.
-Inspectors need to take this into account when comparing with previous years, in which the score equivalent to Level 2 was substituted for pupils working below the level of the test or not awarded a test level. - 47.
+- 45. In addition to the full national dataset within the Transition Matrices, as part of RAISEonline, inspectors should continue to use data sets 2-3^{10,11} of the Progression materials 2010-11 from the National Strategies' archive site as a guide when judging pupils' progress in schools.
+These materials offer nearnational analyses of pupil progress data.
+They should help inspectors to form hypotheses about the level of expectation and ambition of schools' targets for the progress made by individuals and groups.
+Inspectors should also expect school leaders to be using them as a first level of analysis of progress within their school. - 46.
+For pupils working within P levels, RAISEonline provides teacher assessment data on the levels attained at the end of Key Stages 1 and 2.
+RAISEonline also includes teacher assessment data for Key Stage 2 pupils working below the level of the test and uses them for calculating value added.
+The Transition Matrices within RAISEonline provide a national dataset of the progress made by pupils attaining below level 1 of the National Curriculum at the end of Key Stage 2, although currently this only includes information about reading and writing. - 47.
+In RAISEonline, value-added measures, including scatter plots, and charts that show expected progress in English and mathematics use Key Stage 2 teacher assessment where there is no test level data available for a pupil.
+Inspectors need to take this into account when comparing with previous years, in which the score equivalent to Level 2 was substituted for pupils working below the level of the test or not awarded a test level. - 48.
 Unless individual education plan (IEP) targets are effectively linked to expectations outlined in the Progression materials 2010-11 and RAISEonline, including the Transition Matrices, it is difficult to evaluate the degree of challenge they provide.
 These IEP targets are, therefore, unlikely to contribute strongly towards the judgement on pupils' achievement unless there is secure external moderation.
-Inspectors should be aware that while schools are required to review and report progress against the objectives within a statement of special educational needs, there is no statutory requirement for pupils to have IEPs. - 48.
+Inspectors should be aware that while schools are required to review and report progress against the objectives within a statement of special educational needs, there is no statutory requirement for pupils to have IEPs. - 49.
 An increase in the number and range of qualifications achieved by pupils may be a reflection of curriculum changes rather than improvements in achievement.
 The completion of a nationally recognised award or qualification may not in itself be sufficient achievement for a particular pupil.
 Inspectors should consider carefully the extent to which success in qualifications and awards demonstrates that pupils have made progress in their skills, knowledge or understanding, and whether the award or qualification meets their individual needs.